Portfolio Overview as of 12/31/2024

 The characteristics are calculated only on the Fund’s fixed income holdings and cash.
 This information is believed to be reliable, but it is not guaranteed.
 Weighted averages are by security market value.
 Average yield to maturity excludes all bonds with yields at or above 50% and that are maturing within a year or have been called, all equity-sensitive convertibles whose price is at or above $135, and all bonds that are maturing within 5 calendar days.
 Effective Duration is from Bloomberg.

-The distribution yield is based on the prior 12 months distributions divided by the net asset value of the date of the calculation.
+The income distribution yield is based on the prior 12 months’ distributions divided by the net asset value of the period end date.

 Maturity (% of Fixed Income & Cash)